threefoldtecharchive/info_manual3/wiki/manual3_home_new.md

 ## Help Improve This Manual

-**ThreeFold Grid 3.0 Manual** is is a open-sourcedocumentation project currently maintained by ThreeFold Foundation's internal team, and constantly undergoes evolving documentation phases.
+**ThreeFold Grid 3.0 Manual** is is a open-source documentation project currently maintained by ThreeFold Foundation's internal team, and constantly undergoes evolving documentation phases.
 Help us improve this manual.
 Documentation grants are available for external documentary contributors.
 Contact **info@threefold.io** for more information on how to become a contributor.